Even with increased revenue, states are raising ICMS. Why?

 Related

-ENG Less than 30 days before the deadline for filing income tax returns with Brazil’s Federal Revenue Service, it is worth recalling the new tax […]
+ENG By Bertrand de Solere Less than 30 days before the deadline for filing income tax returns with Brazil’s Federal Revenue Service, it is worth […]

 By Fabricio Faggiani Dib and Leonardo Platais The Brazilian National Civil Aviation Agency (ANAC) has definitively implemented SEI-ANAC as the official platform for the processing […]